A predictive solution of the EPR paradox: Explicit example

 In vector notation this can be written as $(\xi,\zeta)\Sigma^{-1}(\xi,\zeta)^t$ where the matrix $\Sigma^{-1}$ and its inverse are:

 The matrix $\Sigma$ displays the covariance of $(\xi,\zeta)$ with itself.
-In particular, the covariance between the $\xi=p_1-\mu_1$ and $\zeta=p-\mu$ ($\mu=mu_1+\mu_2$).
+That is, the covariance between the $\xi=p_1-\mu_1$ and $\zeta=p-\mu$ ($\mu=mu_1+\mu_2$).
 A standard result in linear prediction theory in the Gaussian case can be invoked to compute \eqref{conex1} in the case when $g(\hat{\bp}_1)=\hat{\bp}_1.$ See \cite{Br} or \cite{LM} for example.
-In this case we obtain:
+In this case the conditional mean and the conditional variance are: